 Auto-fill my return

 CRA is offering a new secure service called Auto-fill my return that lets you automatically request and receive tax information that the CRA has available at the time you’re filing, in order to fill in certain parts of your tax return.
-CRA will have most tax information slips and other tax-related information like T4, T5, RRSP information and carry forward amounts (find a complete list here).
+CRA will have most tax information slips and other tax-related information like T4, T5, RRSP information and carry forward amounts (find a complete list from the CRA).

 To take advantage of Auto-fill my return, you must be registered with CRA’s My Account, and be using a certified software product that offers this service.
 Before you file using the information delivered by Auto-fill my return, you have to make sure that all the proper fields on the return are filled in and that the information provided is true and accurate.

 If you file your tax return too early – before you have all your documents and tax slips – it could trigger a review of your return by the CRA.